 - They’re too busy to text back

-1. It’s not a good time for them to commit
+1. It’s not a good time for your prospects to commit 👻

 Your prospect may have genuinely been excited about your business, its products, or its services.
 Everything from the language in their emails to their tone of voice when you spoke with them over the phone told you that they wanted to close the deal.